 This is the case with Ryman Healthcare.

 How does it work with Ryman Healthcare, with no cash balance at balance date?
 Does ‘no cash’ mean ‘no cash’?
 Well, not exactly.
-If we look at the Statement of cash flows of Ryman Healthcare (see Figure 7-1 in Section 7.3 below) we see that in 2017 it had net operating cash flows of over $300 million; and it also had net financing cash flows of over $200 million.
-So there is plenty of cash flowing into, out of and within Ryman Healthcare; over half a billion dollars to be precise.
+If we look at the Statement of cash flows of Ryman Healthcare we see that in 2019 it had Net operating cash flows of over $400 million; and it also had net financing cash flows of over $150 million.
+So there is plenty of cash flowing into, out of and within Ryman Healthcare; well over half a billion dollars to be precise.
 So Ryman Healthcare has plenty of cash in its business.
-All that happened is that on balance date as at 31 March 2017, on that particular day, it had no cash.
-And on the previous balance date, 31 March 2016, it also had no cash and had a bank overdraft of about $1 million.
-So, during 2017, cash went from negative $1 million (bank overdraft) to zero.
+All that happened is that on balance date as at 31 March 2019, on that particular day, it had no cash.
+And on the previous balance date, 31 March 2018, it also had no cash.
+So, during 2019, cash went from zero to zero.
 But for Ryman Healthcare there was a lot happening with cash in between those two balance dates.
 A lot.
 So how do we find this out?
 How do we find what happens to cash during the year between the opening and closing cash balances?
 The answer to this is: take a look at the Statement of cash flows.
 And as we will see, a lot can happen to cash between the snap shots on a day between two balance sheets.

 Also, see Martin’s videos: What a Statement of Cash Flows Tells Us.